AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/tabular-data.md

 * Configuration: `/.helix/config.json`
 * Headers: `/.helix/headers.json`
 * Metadata: `/metadata.json`
-* Taxonomy: `/taxonomy.json`
+* Taxonomy: Please see the document [Managing Taxonomy Data](/help/edge/wysiwyg-authoring/taxonomy.md) for more information.

 Additionally, you can [create your own spreadsheet](#own-spreadsheet) with arbitrary columns for your own use.

->[!TIP]
->
->Taxonomy data is also managed as tabular data, but has additional requirements and handling.
-Please see the document [Managing Taxonomy Data](/help/edge/wysiwyg-authoring/taxonomy.md) for more information.

 >[!NOTE]
 >